 You may not know what types of questions to ask about your malfunctioning HVAC unit.
 However, you should know which questions to ask the HVAC technician who’ll be servicing your unit.
-Based on our experience at Nick’s Plumbing, Sewer, A/C, and Heating, we feel these are the most pertinent questions.
+Based on our experience at Nick’s Plumbing & Air Conditioning, we feel these are the most pertinent questions.

 1. Do you have experience with my specific unit?

 In fact, before you call an HVAC technician to request a repair appointment, read the company’s website to ensure they have experience with your specific brand.
 Whether your unit is older or newer or very limited, the company you choose should know how it works.
 The more they know, the better chance you have of getting your problem solved.